TOZO NC20 Pro Review: 3 Weeks of Real-World Testing (2026)

 This is really where the NC20 Pro loses a few points.

 Each time I used them, it often felt as though some settings had gone back to default.
-So if I wanted to listen with LDAC on Android, or if I wanted the best possible experience for YouTube and video streaming (low latency), I had to go back into the app and re-enable the right option.
+So if I wanted to listen with LDAC on Android, or if I wanted the best possible experience for YouTube and video streaming with low latency, I had to go back into the app and re-enable the right option.

 Over time, that becomes frustrating.